bloxstreet/support/guides/training-guide.md

 {: .no_toc }
 (Customer, Allied Representative, Noted Customer, Store Intern, Assistant Supervisor, Floor Supervisor, Assistant Manager)

-## Training Scripts
+## Host Scripts
-The following sections contain the scripts that you will need to say in-game.
-Only say what is shown for your specific role.
-Don’t say anything if you’re not doing that job!
+This section outlines what the duties the host has and what they should say for each.
+Do not follow this section if you are not the host/co-host.

-The Host Claims the Session
+### Host: Claiming
-{: .label .label-yellow }
+{: .no_toc }

 At :30, the Host, the Co-host, and the rankers should join the Training Center to prepare for the session.